skienzmatishun/rippreport/content/p/taxes-tolls-and-schools/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Following up on our bridge investigation, Governor Kay Ivey and Senator Chris Elliott pushed massive tolls and fuel taxes to pay for years of state mismanagement.
+  Financial trail documents show how politicians diverted BP settlement millions away from local communities while forcing taxpayers to foot the bill.
+We reveal the true cost of their reckless tax deals.
 ---
 Get ready Baldwin County it is going to get a lot more expensive to live in Baldwin County.